Reduced-Order Modeling for Heston Stochastic Volatility Model: Abstract

 \section{Abstract}

-In this paper we compare two model order reduction techniques, the Proper Orthogonal Decomposition (POD) and Dynamic Mode Decomposition (DMD), for Heston's option pricing model.
+In this paper, we compare the intrusive proper orthogonal decomposition (POD) with Galerkin projection and the data-driven dynamic mode decomposition (DMD), for Heston's option pricing model.
 The full order model is obtained by discontinuous Galerkin discretization in space and backward Euler in time.
-Numerical results for butterfly spread, European and digital call options reveal that in general DMD requires more modes than the POD modes as expected at the same level of accuracy.
-However, the speed-up factors are much higher for DMD than POD due to the equation free nature of the DMD.
+Numerical results for butterfly spread, European and digital call options reveal that in general DMD requires more modes than the POD modes for the same level of accuracy.
+However, the speed-up factors are much higher for DMD than POD due to the non-intrusive nature of the DMD.